szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - +1 Charisma
 - Aura of Command is no longer single-target; it spreads upon impact, similarly to Hold Person, but in a bigger area.

-**Component 1661:** Make Cloak of the Sewers also protect against poison
+### Make Cloak of the Sewers also protect vs. poison (1661)

-This makes the cloak grant additionally grant a Save vs. Poison bonus of +1, as well as 50% poison damage reduction.
+This makes the cloak grant a +1 bonus to save vs. Death and 50% poison damage reduction.

-**Component 1662:** Make Montolio's Cloak grant a damage and THAC0 bonus to rangers
+### Make Montolio's Cloak grant extra perks to rangers (1662)

-This makes this cloak more meaningful for rangers, even if they don't focus on dual-wielding combat style.
-Rangers get a +1 THAC0 and Damage while wearing it.
+This makes this cloak more meaningful for rangers, being granted a +1 bonus to THAC0 and Damage.

-**Component 1663:** Make the Sandthief Ring in BGEE work as in BG2EE (one use per day)
+### Make Sandthief Ring consistently grant one use of invisibility per day (1663)

 This makes this ring reusable instead of having limited charges.

-**Component 1664:** Make all ioun stones and circlets protect against critical hits
+### Make ioun stones and circlets protect vs. critical hits (1664)

 Self-explanatory.
-This component is in a way softly incompatible with the spirit of other components, because it makes protection against critical hits more pervasive.
-An example of this is the tweak that makes Thieves' Hood protect against critical hits.

-You can choose to affect all, only ioun stones, only circlets, or a selection of those that I deemed more logical or balanced: Pale Green Ioun Stone, Obsidian Ioun Stone, Malla's Stone, Wong Fei Ioun Stone, Circlet of the Lost Souls, Headband of the Devout.
+You can choose to affect all, only ioun stones, circlets, or a selection of those that I deemed more logical or balanced: Pale Green Ioun Stone, Obsidian Ioun Stone, Malla's Stone, Wong Fei Ioun Stone, Circlet of the Lost Souls, and Headband of the Devout.

-**Component 1665:** Make several basic ioun stones and circlets a bit more interesting or powerful
+### Make ioun stones and circlets a bit more interesting or powerful (1665)

-This modifies a selection of vanilla ioun stones and circlets:

 - Dusty Rose Ioun Stone: Inspired by the description, it also protects against berserk and fear.
 The Armor Class bonus is also now 2.
 Additionally, it changes the BAM so it has a pinkish hue
 - Pearly White Ioun Stone: This improves the trollish regeneration from 1 HP per 5 rounds to 1 HP per round